HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts

 We concatenate all of the above features to obtain $m_i \in \mathbb{R}^{D_{\text{meta}}}$ (28 dimensions in our configuration), and finally replace all NaNs with zeros.
 This continuous metadata vector is passed to the Obs tokenizer MLP as input.

-\paragraph{Obs Tokenizer MLP} Each observation $i$ is represented by a scalar measurement $y_i$, a continuous metadata vector $m_i \in \mathbb{R}^{D_{\text{meta}}}$ (Section~\ref{sec:float-metadata}), and integer metadata, including an observation-type identifier $\tau_i$.
+\paragraph{Obs Tokenizer MLP} Each observation $i$ is represented by a scalar measurement $y_i$, a floating-point metadata vector $m_i \in \mathbb{R}^{D_{\text{meta}}}$, and integer metadata, including an observation-type identifier $\tau_i$.
 The Obs tokenizer maps these inputs to a $K$-dimensional token $z_i \in \mathbb{R}^K$.

 We embed the observation type $\tau_i$ via a learnable embedding table, $e^{\text{type}}_i \in \mathbb{R}^{D_{\text{emb}}}$, and form a concatenated input vector